dykuang/EEG-based-affective-computing/README.md

 # EEG-based-affective-computing
 A repo for exploring deep learning methods on EEG-based affective computing tasks.

-Current codes are accompanying our work in [...](...).
+Current codes are accompanying our work in ([Emotion Classification from Multi-Channel EEG Signals Using HiSTN: A Hierarchical Graph-based Spatial-Temporal Approach](https://arxiv.org/abs/2408.15255)).
 A key design in our HiSTN framework for model's temporal-spatial hierarchy construction is illustrated as below:

 <img
   src="design-v1.png"